 However, some precautions need to be exercised because serum prolactin levels show a diurnal variation, which means that prolactin levels may vary at different times of the day.
 Due to these variations, test time must be carefully selected to get accurate results.

-Prolactin levels are higher in afternoon than in morning.
+Prolactin levels are higher in the afternoon than in the morning.
 Therefore blood samples must be preferably collected in the morning.

 A repeated test may be advised if the value is found high in order to arrive at a definitive diagnosis.
 Markedly raised levels of prolactin do not require re-testing.

-Medications which may cause high prolactin levels must be stopped for about 48-72 hours if it is safe to do so and prolactin levels must be repeated again.
+Medications that may cause high prolactin levels must be stopped for about 48-72 hours if it is safe to do so and prolactin levels must be repeated again.